Security guidelines

 Here's what we recommend:

-- Don't use the local storage APIs to store sensitive values.
-This data can be accessed by anyone with access to the machine, simply by opening the browser's developer tools.
+• Use storage mechanisms, such as JavaScript closures instead of WebStorage APIs, to store sensitive values such as API keys.
+WebStorage APIs can be accessed by anyone with access to the machine, simply by opening the browser's developer tools.

-requests to transmit secrets via HTTP. - Always associate access tokens with the combination of the ID of the user and the ID of their team.
-This ensures that, if a user is removed from the team, their access via the app is also revoked.
+• Always associate access tokens with the combination of the ID of the user and the ID of their team.
+This ensures that, if a user is removed from the team, their access through the app is also revoked.

 Don't require users to download files